fabric8io-images/fish-pepper/README.md

 ## fish-pepper - Spicing up the ocean

-`fish-pepper` allows you to create many similar Dockerfiles based on templates.
-When creating Dockerfiles for various use cases you can only use *inheritance* with a base Dockerfile.
-However, often *compositions* would better fit but there is no direct support for Dockerfiles yet.
+`fish-pepper` is a build system for Docker images.
+It allows you to create many similar Docker builds based on templates.
+This allows for *compositions* of building blocks in addition to the usual *inheritance* with `FROM`.

-This is especially hurtful when you want to create some *base images* for other images.
-Consider a **Java base image**: Some users might require Java 7, some want Java 8.
+For example, consider a **Java base image**: Some users might require Java 7, some want Java 8.
 For running Miroservices a JRE might be sufficient in other use cases you need a full JDK.
 Theses four variants are all quite similar with respect to documentation,